 - If you purchased tickets through any other licensed sales channel: please return to the original point of purchase for more information regarding exchanges.
 If you have your tickets in hand, please retain them for an exchange.

 We love our audiences.
 We appreciate your patience and so look forward to welcoming you to the Curran in the future.

 Based on an original new story by J.K.
-Rowling, Jack Thorne and John Tiffany, HARRY POTTER AND THE CURSED CHILD, a new play by Jack Thorne arrives at the Curran Fall 2019.
-With record-breaking productions currently running in London, New York, and Melbourne, the San Francisco production will mark the fourth engagement of the smash hit play, as well as its West Coast premiere in North America.
+Rowling, Jack Thorne and John Tiffany, HARRY POTTER AND THE CURSED CHILD, a new play by Jack Thorne is now playing on our Curran stage.
+With record-breaking productions currently running in London, New York, and Melbourne, the San Francisco production marks the fourth engagement of the award-winning show, as well as its West Coast premiere.